-- 1. Fireworks of any kind smoke or stink bombs, or any other pyrotechnic device;
+- Fireworks of any kind, smoke or stink bombs, or any other pyrotechnic device;

-- 2. A razor, box cutter, chain, or any other object used in a way that threatens or inflicts bodily injury to another person;
+- A razor, box cutter, chain, or any other object used in a way that threatens or inflicts bodily injury to another person;

-- 3. A "look-alike" weapon;
+- A "look-alike" weapon that is intended to be used as a weapon or could reasonably be perceived as a weapon;

-- 4. An air gun or BB gun;
+- An air gun or BB gun;

+- Ammunition:

+- \A location-restricted knife;

+- A hand instrument designed to cut or stab another by being thrown;

-- 5. Ammunition;
+- \A firearm

-- 6. A stun gun;
+- A stun gun;

-- 7 a pocketknife or any other small knife;
+- A pocketknife or any other small knife;

-- 8. Mace or pepper spray;
+- Mace or pepper spray;

-- 9. Pornographic material;
+- Pornographic material;

-- 10. Tobacco products; cigarettes; e-cigarettes; and any part, or accessory for an e-cigarette device;
+- Tobacco products; cigarettes; e-cigarettes; and any component, part, or accessory for an e-cigarette device;

-- 11. Matches or a lighter;
+- Matches or a lighter;

-- 12. A laser pointer for other than an approved use; or
+- A laser pointer for other than an approved use; or

-- 13. Any articles not generally considered to be weapons, including school supplies, when the principal or designee determines that a danger exists.
-(For weapons and firearms see DAEP Placement and Expulsion)
+- Any articles not generally considered to be weapons, including school supplies, when the

+principal or designee determines that a danger exists.
+(For weapons and firearms, see

+DAEP Placement and Expulsion.)